 Professional Development courses may be provided by a University, Research Council, Vitae or other organisations.
-Students are encouraged to take these opportunities with their supervisor’s agreement.
+Students are encouraged to take these courses with their supervisor’s agreement.
+Often these courses are not marked, but will confirm that students have completed assignments to a satisfactory standard.

 Marked courses